KimTaehee/HappyStream/README.md

 # No more data charge.
 Just reuse.

-**HappyStream** is an Open Source Application that does global cache.
+**HappyStream** is an Open Source Android Application that does global cache.
 Just turn on the HappyStream, and enjoy reduced network traffic.

 ## Feature